pmh192/Tourneynizer/website/README.md

 2. The website should automatically open in your default web browser.
 If it doesn't, open your browser and navigate to `http://localhost:3000` or whatever port you started the server on.

 ## Current Issues
-* Login does not persist past page refresh
+* Logout sometimes does not work correctly

 ## Important Files
 * `public/index.html` is the page template